 Raiden has found success in Arizona through a multitude of awards and performances across the Tucson area.
 In summer 2020, Raiden was awarded two Medici Scholarships, one for his personal project of studying viola excerpts digitally with players across the country, and the other for the Grove String Quartet to pursue an online outreach project to be able to share music with community members in a time of isolation and lack of live performance during the pandemic.
-Winner of the 2020 Solo String Competition at the Graduate level, Raiden has found many opportunities to still perform during the pandemic: the first live online performance of Quintetto Profano by Thomas Peterson was a resounding livestream success, alongside an outreach video performance produced by Raiden and his professor, Dr. Gebrian, for the If Music Be the Food 2020 online concert, aimed at raising donations for those in need within the local Tucson community.
-Other pursuits during the pandemic include a CIM Excerpt Workshop, Body Mapping Seminar, and a 2-week course with violinist Elise Winters, creator of Discover Violin, a teaching philosophy aimed at holistic, satisfying, and foundational musical studies for teacher and student!
+Winner of the 2020 Solo String Competition at the Graduate level, Raiden found many opportunities to still perform during the pandemic: the first live online performance of Quintetto Profano by Thomas Peterson was a resounding livestream success, alongside an outreach video performance produced by Raiden and his professor, Dr. Gebrian, for the If Music Be the Food 2020 online concert, aimed at raising donations for those in need within the local Tucson community.
+Other pursuits during the pandemic included a CIM Excerpt Workshop, Body Mapping Seminar, and a 2-week course with violinist Elise Winters, creator of Discover Violin, a teaching philosophy aimed at holistic, satisfying, and foundational musical studies for teacher and student.

-Katie is pursuing a Master’s in Cello Performance at the University of Arizona Fred Fox School of Music where she studies with Dr. Theodore Buchholz.
+Katie completed a Master’s in Cello Performance at the University of Arizona Fred Fox School of Music where she studied with Dr. Theodore Buchholz.
 Katie holds a Bachelors in Cello Performance from Florida State University, where she graduated summa cum laude in 2019 and was awarded a Florida State University Music Merit Scholarship and Bright Futures Scholarship.
 Previous mentors include Greg Sauer, Si-Yan Darren Li, Rebecca Zimmerman, David Bjella, and Jonathan May.
 Katie has studied chamber music under the guidance of Molly Gebrian, Corrine Stillwell, Shannon Thomas, and Tomoko Fujita.
 Her solo masterclass appearances include Jeffrey Solow, Yan Tang, Colin Carr, Jonathan Swartz, Christopher Hutton, Peter Seidenberg, Neal Cary and Paul Wiancko at the 2020 Tucson Cello Congress.
 Chamber masterclass appearances include Basil Vendryes, Lawrence Dutton of Emerson Quartet, New Zealand String Quartet, Badke String Quartet, and Thomas Kraines of Daedalus Quartet.

 Katie’s summers are often spent at music festivals such as Eastern Music Festival, Kinhaven Young Artist Seminar, Green Mountain Chamber Music Festival, and Rocky Ridge Music Center, the latter of which included studying with Cleveland Institute of Music professor Si-Yan Darren Li.
 Katie is a member of the Sierra Vista Symphony Orchestra and has experience in the commercial music industry as a session musician.
 Her most recent studio work was for Columbia Records artist Dominic Fike where she appears on tracks with millions of listens on streaming platforms.
 When she is not performing or studying music herself, she is teaching in a variety of capacities.